RIVERSPORT Rapids FAQ

 Do I have to know how to swim?
 You do not need to know how to swim.
 Lifejackets (PFDs) are provided and required for everyone.

 What happens if I flip?
-Oklahoma City’s whitewater course is the most advanced course to ever be built, and it is designed with a focus on safety.
+Oklahoma City’s whitewater course is an advanced course and it is designed with a focus on safety.
 The channels are configured to provide an exciting experience that is, first and foremost, safe.

-In general, paddlers who end up in the water can float down the channel in their lifejackets (PFD) to the end of the course.
-Stairs are positioned along the channels to make it easy to exit the course, if necessary, and professional river guides with special swift water rescue training will be positioned along each channel to assist anyone who needs help.
-Emergency stop buttons will allow the staff to shut off the flow of water in the event of an urgent situation.
+In general, paddlers who end up in the water can float down the channel in their lifejackets (PFDs) to the end of the course.
+Stairs are positioned along the channels to make it easy to exit the course, if necessary, and river guards with special whitewater rescue training are positioned along each channel to assist anyone who needs help.

 What other activities does RIVERSPORT Rapids offer?
 The Outfitter’s Shop offers whitewater gear, t-shirts, gift items and souvenirs.
-Festivals and music events are held with the whitewater channels as a backdrop, and the center includes viewing areas, jogging and walking paths and patio seating.
+Festivals and music events are held with the whitewater channels as a backdrop, and the center includes viewing areas, running and walking paths and outdoor seating.

-RIVERSPORT Adventures is located adjacent to the whitewater center site and offers outdoor attractions such as the SandRidge Sky Zip, the SandRidge Sky Trail adventure course, high-speed slides and an array of adventure activities.
+RIVERSPORT Adventures is located adjacent to the whitewater center site and offers outdoor attractions such as the Sky Zip, the Sky Trail adventure course, high-speed slides and an array of outdoor recreational activities.

 What will I need to bring?
 Plan to bring all the things you’d take for a day in the sun – sunscreen, hat, sunglasses with strap, and if you’re going to get on the water, a towel and a dry change of clothing.
-Secure footwear is required.
+Secure footwear is required – sandals without a backstrap, crocs and slides are not allowed.
 You’ll find more important information here to ensure you have a great RIVERSPORT Adventure!